I totally hated this when I wrote it but I guess I hate it less now. MUSHISHI (is a very cool anime and manga series that doesn't belong to me)Title:

 Jiro scratched at the back of his head.
 "Eh, I guess it's not really singing.
 It's hard to describe, like howling sounds when the wind passed through them...Sometimes people'd walk down the coast to listen, or sometimes the sound'd carry all the way here.
 That was when the wind was strong.
 It was strange, but we got used to it pretty fast.
 My daughter-in-law's father, he was a real poet.
 He said the cliffs were singing a dirge for those that died during the storm.
 I was living with her family by then, I had to put up with this stuff.

-"So people were disappearing.
+"So after the pillars started to sing, the people started to disappear.
 Young, old, didn't matter.
 It usually happened past midnight, when the wind was strongest.
 At first it was only one person every few weeks, but later it was one, maybe two people a week.

 "This went on for maybe four months ...by that time, we knew that the vanished people weren't leaving for the village over the mountains, or sailing down the coast, or anything.
-Someone, I don't remember who, he said the singing and the disappearances had to be connected, they started at around the same time.
+A man, Miike, said the singing and the disappearances had to be connected because they started at around the same time.
 I only heard this second-hand, but he and some people got together and headed for the cliffs.
 The pillars weren't singing that day, even though it was windy.
 Two children had vanished the day before -- and, sure enough, they found two pillars with small bumps on 'em, like storage sheds or something.

-"Some men wanted to head back for shovels, but the man couldn't wait, he tore into them with his bare hands.
+"Some men wanted to head back for shovels, but Miike couldn't wait, and tore into them with his bare hands.
 They were hollow.
 Inside was..."
 He paused.

 "Inside was?"
 Ginko prompted.
 He thought he knew where this was going.